MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/component-updates/TPM-Key-Attestation.md

         PS C:>\$a.manufacturerCertificates|Export-Certificate -filepath c:\myEkcert.cer
         ```

-    2.  **Verify trust on an KCert on a CA computer:** Copy the extracted EKCert (EkCert.cer) to the CA (for example, via email or xcopy).
+    2.  **Verify trust on an EKCert on a CA computer:** Copy the extracted EKCert (EkCert.cer) to the CA (for example, via email or xcopy).
 As an example, if you copy the certificate file the "c:\diagnose" folder on the CA server, run the following to finish verification:

         ```
         PS C:>new-object System.Security.Cryptography.X509Certificates.X509Certificate2 "c:\diagnose\myEKcert.cer" | Confirm-CAEndorsementKeyInfo